geaxgx/depthai_pipeline_graph/README.md

 A tool that dynamically creates graphs of [DepthAI pipelines](https://docs.luxonis.com/projects/api/en/latest/components/pipeline/).
 <br>

-It is an experimental tool as it relies on the current mode of operation of the DepthAI library, which may change in the future.
+The tool is experimental as it relies on the current mode of operation of the DepthAI library, which may change in the future.

 ## How it works ?
 In the DepthAI context, a pipeline is a collection of nodes and links between them.